viur-framework/viur-core/CONTRIBUTING.md

 - Update `CHANGELOG.md` and also check version number there
   - To quickly generate a changelog, run `git log --pretty="- %s" main..develop`
   - todo: Changelog shall be generated automatically later.
-- Build and publish the package
+- Build and publish the package (ensure `pipenv install --dev` was run before and is up-to-date)
-  - Run `pipenv install` once
   - Ensure any old files are deleted by running `pipenv run clean`
   - Build the wheel using `pipenv run build`
   - Release the package